VahidFarahmandian/Jinget/03-Infrastructure/Jinget.Logger/README.md

 `UseSsl`: Set whether to use SSL while connecting to Elasticsearch or not

-`RegisterDefaultLogModels`: You can configure logging using your own models instead of `OperationLog`, `ErrorLog` or `CustomLog`.
-In order to do so, you can simple create derived types and use them instead of these types.
-When you are working with your own custom types, if you want to create index for default log models, you can set the `RegisterDefaultLogModels` property to `true`, otherwise you can set it as `false`.

-`DiscoveryTypes`: Foreach type specified in this list, an index in Elasticsearch will be created

 `CreateIndexPerPartition`: Create index per partition using HttpContext.Items["jinget.log.partitionkey"] value.
-If this mode is selected, then `RegisterDefaultLogModels` and also `DiscoveryTypes` will not be used.
-If this mode is selected, then index creation will be deferred until the first document insertion. foreach partition key, a separated index will be created. all of the indexes will share the same data model. for request/response logs, `Entities.Log.OperationLog` will be used. for errors, `Entities.Log.ErrorLog` will be used. for custom logs, `Entities.Log.CustomLog` will be used.
+If this mode is selected, then index creation will be deferred until the first document insertion. foreach partition key, a separated index will be created. all the indexes will share the same data model.

-If you want to use partition key, instead of predefined/custom models, then you do not need to pass the generic types.
-Just like below:
+If you want to use partition key:
 ```csharp
 builder.Host.LogToElasticSearch(blacklist);
 ...